alabamenhu/Intl-CLDR/README.md

+Looking to help out with the rewrite?
+Switch to the zoom-zoom branch for an updated readme and mountains of new code.

 # CLDR for Raku (née Perl 6)

 An attempt to bring in the data from CLDR into Raku and much of the functionality